Importing the Database

 cd $PROJECT_DIR wget https://nominatim.org/data/wikimedia-importance.sql.gz

 The file is about 400MB and adds around 4GB to the Nominatim database.

-If you forgot to download the wikipedia rankings, you can also add importances after the import.
-Download the files, then run cd $PROJECT_DIR wget https://nominatim.org/data/gb_postcodes.csv.gz wget https://nominatim.org/data/us_postcodes.csv.gz
+If you forgot to download the wikipedia rankings, then you can also add importances after the import.
+Download the SQL files, then cd $PROJECT_DIR wget https://nominatim.org/data/gb_postcodes.csv.gz wget https://nominatim.org/data/us_postcodes.csv.gz